Kitware/vtk-js/Sources/Rendering/Core/Mapper/api.md

 any) controls the color of the associated actor(s) that refer to the mapper.
 The ScalarMode ivar is used to determine whether scalar point data or cell data is used to color the object.
-By default, point data scalars are used unless there are none, in which cell scalars are used.
+By default, point data scalars are used unless there are none, then cell scalars are used.
 Or you can explicitly control whether to use point or cell scalar data.
 Finally, the mapping of scalars through the lookup table varies depending on the setting of the ColorMode flag.
 See the documentation for the appropriate